radiant-rstats/docker/install/rsm-msba-windows.md

 <img src="figures/rsm-msba-menu-windows.png" width="500px">

-If for some reason you are having trouble updating either the container or the launch script open a bash terminal and copy-and-paste the code below.
+If for some reason you are having trouble updating either the container or the launch script open an Ubuntu terminal and copy-and-paste the code below.
 Note: You may have to right-click to get a copy-and-paste menu for the terminal.
 These commands will update the docker container, replace the old docker related scripts, and copy the latest version of the launch script to your Desktop.

 ```bash
 docker pull vnijs/rsm-msba-spark;